 Julia Morgan Architecture - allow about 45 minutes and plan to walk 1/4 mile for this self-guided tour that highlights the historic buildings by famed architect Julia Morgan.

 Coast Trail - Allow about 1 hour for the Asilomar Coast tour that meanders along the rocky shore.
 You can enter the trail at several points along Sunset Drive.
-The trail is about one-mile, one way, so plan on walking 2 miles to see the entire trail.
+The trail is about one-mile, one way, so plan on walking 2 miles beginning to end.

 Forest Walk - Allow about 45 minutes for a leisurely walk along roadways and pathways that takes you into Asilomar's pine and oak forest.
 Self-guided stops will highlight the plants and wildlife that live in the forest.